 New display manager

 As already known, Mint has sacrificed MDM for the LightDM as the default display manager.
-LightDM is a cross-desktop lightweight display manager which offers support for different display servers including X, Wayland, etc. It doesn’t eat much memory on your system but this doesn’t mean it would cut down on performance.
+LightDM is a cross-desktop lightweight display manager which offers support for different display servers including X, Wayland, etc. It doesn’t eat much memory on your system, but this doesn’t mean it would cut down on performance.

 LightDM is used in other famous distributions including Ubuntu, making the development and troubleshooting process easier.

 LightDM powers the new greeter in Linux Mint 18.2 called Slick (a fork of Unity greeter) which comes with support for HiDPI displays.
-Also, Mint team is selling LightDM by its Guest Mode feature, enabled by default in LightDM Settings, which allows random users without a user account to operate a system.
+Also, Mint team is selling LightDM by its Guest Mode feature, enabled by default in LightDM Settings, which allows casual users without a user account to operate a system.

 Linux Mint 18.2 now includes support for Ubuntu HWE kernels in kernel updates.